panchaldineshb/GitHubRepository/CRUD_using_AngualrJS_WebAPI_and_EntityFramework/AngualrJSWebAPI.Sandbox.PhoneCat/README.md

 - Introduce the [$route] service which allows binding URLs for deep-linking with views
   - Replace content of root controller PhonesCtrl with [$route] configuration
-  - Map `/phones' to PhoneListCtrl and partails/phones-list.html
+  - Map `/phones' to PhoneListController and partails/phones-list.html
-  - Map `/phones/phone-id' to PhoneDetailCtrl and partails/phones-detail.html
+  - Map `/phones/phone-id' to PhoneDetailController and partails/phones-detail.html
   - Copy deep linking parameters to root controller `params` property for access in sub controllers
   - Replace content of index.html with [ng:view]
-- Create PhoneListCtrl view
+- Create PhoneListController view
-  - Move code which fetches phones data into PhoneListCtrl
+  - Move code which fetches phones data into PhoneListController
   - Move existing HTML from index.html to partials/phone-list.html
 - Create PhoneDetailsCtrl view
   - Wire [$route] service to map `/phanes/phone-id` to map to this controller.